Readers react to Eagles' 38-20 loss to Minnesota Vikings

 Where are the Jets when you need ‘em, right, Iggles fans?

-Hey,you’re at .500, and it took the Phightin’s a half-billion dollars to be where you are!
+Hey, you’re at .500, and it took the Fightin’s a half-billion dollars to be where you are!
 Malcolm Jenkins wanted Cousins to throw.
 He got what he wanted.

 Maybe Rhys Hoskins or Gabe Kapler can play defense!